ZarK/dotfiles/README.md

 ---

+## 9. Apps Requiring Manual Installation

+Some applications require system-level components or privileged helpers, or are otherwise not available via Homebrew.
+These apps should be installed manually:

+- **Tailscale**: VPN and network mesh tool.
+[Download from tailscale.com](https://tailscale.com/download)
+- **Gifski**: GIF converter and animator.
+[Download from gifski.app](https://gifski.app/)
+- **Screens 5**: VNC/remote desktop app.
+Homebrew only provides Screens 4; download Screens 5 manually from [edovia.com/screens/mac/](https://edovia.com/screens/mac/)

+If you attempt to install these via Homebrew, you may be prompted for your macOS admin password, or the installation may fail.
+For a fully user-local setup, install these apps manually from their official websites.

 That’s it! 🎉 When your Mac comes back up, you should have your full development environment ready to go:

 * Warp is installed as your Terminal.